Webhooks

 Delete Webhook

 When deleting a webhook, you also have the option to delete any workflows triggered by the webhook.
-This action deletes any workflow with a Webhook Trigger Node matching this webhook.
+This action deletes any workflow with a Webhook Trigger matching this webhook.
 If you wish to save your workflows and change out their triggers, or if the workflows are triggered by multiple conditions and you wish to retain them, you should leave this option unchecked.

 Using Webhooks